-Also available are a range of “a la carte” channels and international mini-packages: meaning you can personalize your line-up with premium channels like Showtime, or by selecting Chinese, Brazilian and Italian content, at prices from $3 to $10.
+Also available are a range of a-la-carte channels and international mini-packages: meaning you can personalize your line-up with premium channels like EPIX and UP Faith and Family, or select Chinese, Brazilian and Italian content, at prices between $3 and $10.

 How does the Sling TV price compare to Netflix?

-Pitting Sling TV against Netflix is a bit like comparing apples and oranges.
-Netflix is undoubtedly the daddy of on-demand streaming.
-It’s only $8.99 a month for its Basic Plan, has an extensive cache of film and TV shows, and produces some fantastic original programming.
+Pitting Sling TV against Netflix is a bit like comparing apples and...zucchinis.
+Netflix is undoubtedly the don of on-demand streaming.
+It’s only $8.99 a month for its Basic Plan, has an extensive cache of film and TV shows, and produces some thrilling original programming.